ametnes/helm/charts/agent/README.md

 ## Known Issues
 These are some known issues that we are working to fix.
 1. Location may show `offline` even after the agent is up and running.
 You may have to keep refreshing until the location shows as `online`.
-2. Sometimes when creating resource, a location may be flagged `offline` even if it is online.
-You just need to try creating the resource again.